Open-Catalyst-Project/Open-Catalyst-Dataset/README.md

 ### Databases for bulk, adsorbate and precomputed surfaces

 **Bulks**

 Bulk database that is a dict where keys are the number of elements (1-3), and values are lists of bulks, for use case #1 above where we randomly sample a bulk given the number of elements:

 * https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/bulk_db_nelems_2020may12.pkl (MD5 checksum: `b87281d01a2006586fa719a1d2ee2682`)

 Flat bulk database (all 11k bulks in one list), for use cases #2 and #3 above, where we want to retrieve bulks by their index:

-* https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/bulk_db_flat_2020may12.pkl (MD5 checksum: `aaf192104fb51be84fdcf9fd7d3aae49`)
+* https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/bulk_db_flat_2020may12.pkl (MD5 checksum: `aaf192104fb51be84fdcf9fd7d3aae49`).
+Mapping between indices and bulks (MPID and composition): https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/mapping_bulks_2020may12.txt

 **Adsorbates**

 https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/adsorbate_db_2020may12.pkl (MD5 checksum: `6c553a7c2009e11612c247ffb813fd74`)
+Mapping between indices and adsorbates (SMILES): https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/mapping_adsorbates_2020may12.txt

 **Precomputed surfaces**

 To speed up surface sampling from a chosen bulk material we precomputed surface enumerations.
 These can be found here: https://dl.fbaipublicfiles.com/opencatalystproject/data/input_generation/precomputed_structure_info_oc20.tar.gz (5.6GB, MD5 checksum: `7b2d4ffab4f45beb39f1b07493425386`)

 Note that uncompressing this file will result in the folder `precomputed_structure_info/`